whistlegraph/aesthetic-computer/README.txt

          (Replace the current message buffer for the client.)
     - [] Need a fix for users entering chat and entering `song` right away.
+  + Done
+  - [x] Why are messages going > 100 and doubling up sometimes?

 *** Chat updates. ***
   - [] iOS chat app refresh doesn't always work / how to know